 There's also an inherent passivity — a chance meeting, a fleeting hookup — that evokes the nonchalance of modern dating.
 It's clear the couple Vernon sings of is in love, even envisioning a future ("What's that noise up the stairs babe?
 Is that Christmas morning creaks?"), but their inability to say so traps them in a perpetual limbo — one not unlike the nebulous something-or-others so popular in present day.

 And it's palpable in the instrumentation, too.
 "Blood Bank" starts slow and plodding, but tense; you can feel the anticipation, there's a tightening in your chest.
 The electric guitar is a marked departure from Vernon's preferred acoustics, a subtle but jolting energy that mirrors the spark of a new crush.
 When he reaches the chorus, though, the song halts to a near-standstill, a weighted almost-silence much like those three unspoken words.
 And by the time the track arrives at its final verse, it's descended into a beautiful cacophony — either a chaotic end to a combustive romance, or a cathartic unleashing of those elusive "I love yous."

-In the 10 years since its release, "Blood Bank" has been used in shows like Grey's Anatomy and Chuck and interpreted several times over: as a sorrowful remembrance of an unplanned pregnancy, a bittersweet reflection on a soured affair.
+In the 10 years since its release, "Blood Bank" has been interpreted several times over: as a sorrowful remembrance of an unplanned pregnancy, a bittersweet reflection on a soured affair.
 But it's this that feels most resonant — representative of a time that shaped many of its early listeners, yet still evocative of their present.
 "Blood Bank" is a song that not only enraptured a generation, but has grown with them, too.